 You can find most of this information on a voided check, your bank account statement, or via your mobile bank account app.

-4. Decide how much money you want deposited into your bank account
+4. Decide how much money you want to be deposited into your bank account

-Next, be sure to determine how much money you want deposited into your bank account.
+Next, be sure to determine how much money you want to be deposited into your bank account.

 While some people opt to have their entire paycheck deposited into their checking account, a cool feature with direct deposit is that you can split up the payment between your checking and savings accounts.